alexyz/httputil/README.md

 	s.x=y (where x is unique, and y is streamer name, e.g. s.01=lirik) gi.x=y (where x is unique, and y is game name to ignore, e.g. gi.01=fortnite)

-Unfortunataly you now require a twitch account because you must specify an oauth token in the requests
+unfortunately it now requires a twitch account because you must specify an oauth token in the requests

 you can generate both by logging in to twitch and going to https://twitchapps.com/tmi/